dev-luqman/rancher-eks_management/README.md

-# Eks Management with rancher application using terraform
+# :rocket: Eks Management with rancher application using terraform

 This is sample nginx application running on aws eks cluster through terraform